racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/actiontasklet.md

     lead = p.api.model.crm.lead.new()

-This creates an object with some basic properties, such as a guid and a creation date.
+This creates an empty object.
+If you would save this empty object, it will be saved with some basic properties, such as a guid and a creation date.
 All other properties, which are defined in the [modeling](/sampleapp/#/doc/modeling) phase are empty.

 ###Setting Properties